Gun laws in California: Roster of handguns certified for sale

-Dealers may not sell any new handgun unless it is listed in the state Department of Justice roster of handguns certified for sale.
-Listed handguns must include certain mechanical features and pass a set of laboratory tests.
+Under the Unsafe Handgun Act, dealers may not sell any new handgun unless it is listed in the state Department of Justice roster of handguns certified for sale.
+Listed handguns must include certain mechanical features and pass a set of laboratory tests (handguns on the roster that previously did not have such features are still allowed to be sold and hence are grandfathered into the roster).
 Private party transfers, curio/relic handguns, certain single-action revolvers, and pawn/consignment returns are exempt from this requirement.
 Sale to law enforcement personnel are exempt from list restrictions.

 Handguns which were legally owned and registered before the roster's implementation in 2001, or which were taken off the roster (or discontinued) after their legal purchase and registration, can legally be sold in a private transfer as long as it is done through an FFL in accordance with state law.

 Since private transfers (conducted through an FFL in accordance with state law) are exempted from the roster, there have been instances of law enforcement officers purchasing off-roster handguns and then re-selling them (typically at a premium) to regular buyers.
 This practice has led to occasional criminal convictions of officers who were found to be doing so repeatedly.

+On March 20, 2023, Judge Cormac J. Carney in Boland v.
+Bonta granted a preliminary injunction against requiring mechanical features, but placed a stay for 14 days from that day.
+This case was appealed to the Ninth Circuit, where it granted its own stay.

+On March 31, 2023, Judge Dana Sabraw in Renna v.
+Bonta granted another preliminary injunction against requiring features as well as the requirement to remove three grandfathered handguns for every new handgun added onto the roster.
+However, he placed a stay pending appeal.
+This case was also appealed to the Ninth Circuit.